WHEN YOU OPEN BOOKS, YOU OPEN DOORS

 Freedom Schools are unlike other summer programs because they give children three resources needed to develop their potential and inspire a love of reading and learning – literacy skills, character strengths and a community that believes in them.

 The integrated reading curriculum (IRC) engages children in books that reflect diverse cultural images and history.
 IRC encompasses cooperative learning, role-playing, group discussion and creative writing.

-90% of children maintain or gain reading ability during Freedom School.
+More than 85% of children maintain or gain reading ability during Freedom School.